dfahlander/typeson/README.md

 2. Want to persist complex types

 # Features
-* Can stringify Dates, RegExps, Errors by default
+* Can stringify Dates, RegExps, Errors by default (will support more times soon...)
+* This library is a single ES5 compliant JS file of 11kb (1.5k minified and gzipped)
 * You can register any type to be stringifyable (serializable)
 * Can handle cyclic references, such as lists of objects where each object has a reference to the list
 * Generated output is always JSON.
 It will just also add a single "$types" property on the root containing type info related